 We can extract these insights in two different ways depending on how ‘in-depth’ you want to go.
-Let’s start with customer feedback.
+Let’s start with the first growth hacking technique, customer feedback.
 There are several different customer feedback tools on the market that collect data from your customers, whether that’s via online feedback forms, surveys, reviews, etc. This feedback is gathered directly from your customer base and reflects their opinion about your brand and website.

 Some examples of customer feedback tools include Mopinion, PollDaddy and WebEngage.

 Source: Mopinion Feedback Analytics software

 Alternatively, you can focus on another growth hacking technique: generic consumer insights.
 Tools in this area are often geared towards the ecommerce industry and collect insights from the perspective of an entire market.
 They are focused on insights collected from metadata level, such as how consumers search online, their purchase behaviour, device usage, etc. A good example of this is Consumer Barometer.

 Traffic Generation is all about maximising engagement and relationships by inserting yourself in relevant conversations and sharing content amongst potential customers/visitors.
 Very critical to the growth of your company, tools that use this growth hacking technique help businesses establish a strong online presence.
 They also give you insight into how your competitors are performing in regards to incoming traffic and which parts of your website need optimising to achieve higher traffic levels.